SonakshiGrover/EN.601.615_DatabasesCourseProject/README.md

 # EN.601.615_DatabasesCourseProject

 This project focuses on the analysis of crime in Baltimore City.
-We propose to analyze different kinds of databases such as crime records, census demographics, education, religious buildings, libraries, police stations, homeless shelters in the city and gain insights from them.
+We propose to analyze different kinds of databases such as crime records, census demographics, education, religious buildings, libraries, homeless shelters and vacant buildings in the city and gain insights from them.

 ## Getting Started